 His academic career began at Berea College in Kentucky, where he taught from 1978 to1989.
 Inspired by a mentor who counseled, “A professor controls the climate of teaching and learning in his own classroom; an administrator affects the climate of teaching and learning across a campus,” he became Dean of Arts and Humanities at Hope College in Holland, Michigan.
 In 1995, Dr. Fong accepted the position as Dean of the Faculty at Hamilton College in Clinton, New York.

 In 2001 he became President of Butler University, Indianapolis, Indiana, one of only 20 Asian-American college presidents in the United States.
 His decade at Butler was marked by highly successful financial management and strategic planning.
 The University implemented a new core curriculum, built or renovated a facility each year, completed a $154 million comprehensive campaign, and sustained an athletic program distinguished by its balance between academic achievement and competitive excellence, exemplified by a men’s basketball team that appeared in two consecutive NCAA finals while producing seven academic All-Americans in five years, more than any other basketball program in the nation.
 The University realized improvements in student life, for which he won the President’s Award from NASPA - Student Affairs Administrators in Higher Education in March, 2011.

-Dr. Fong is past chair of the Board of the Association of American Colleges and Universities and serves on the Presidents’ Council of the Association of Governing Boards and on the boards of the National Association of Independent Colleges and Universities, the Council for Higher Education Accreditation, the Network for Vocation in Undergraduate Education, and the Lingnan University Foundation.
+Dr. Fong was past chair of the Board of the Association of American Colleges and Universities and served on the Presidents’ Council of the Association of Governing Boards and on the boards of the National Association of Independent Colleges and Universities, the Council for Higher Education Accreditation, the Network for Vocation in Undergraduate Education, and the Lingnan University Foundation.